sepehr/laspotipy/README.md

 Under active development, there will be bugs!

 ###Introduction
-Laspotipy is a utility to migrate your Last.fm playlists to your Spotify account where you can ACTUALLY play them, collaborate on them with your friends, etc.
+Laspotipy is a utility to migrate your (or others) Last.fm playlists to your Spotify account where you can ACTUALLY play them, collaborate on them with your friends, etc.

 Unlike similar tools/services Laspotipy needs no manual export of playlists, no manual uploading, no manual nothing!
 Plus it implements much more precise